Kamahl19/react-starter/DOCS.md

 This project configures SWR in [src/common/swr.ts](./src/common/swr.ts) with couple of middlewares.
 There is a `authMiddleware` which reads auth token and a `urlMiddleware` to build the API url based on host, endpoint and parameters.
 There is also a `fetcher` function based on [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and an error handling.

 To simplify showing the "loading" state across the whole application, there is a [useIsLoading](./src/common/hooks/useIsLoading.ts) hook.
 This function accepts a string `key` representing the API call or any other async operation.
-It returns `isLoading` boolean to show/hide loading component and a `wrap` function used to wrap the actual async function.
+It returns `isLoading` boolean to show/hide loading component and a pair of `startLoading`/`stopLoading` functions.

 Network communicaton other then data fetching (or when SWR strategy is not useful) is facilitated by [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) based [src/common/apiClient.ts](./src/common/apiClient.ts).
 It provides async functions for each HTTP method (get, post, put, patch, delete), injects auth token automatically and includes error handling.